-- Communicate at work

 - Create professional business documents

-- Use critical thinking skills

 - Formulate a budget for financial success

 - Use technology

 - Work in a team

 WHY BUSINESS?

 Business activity affects the daily lives of all Australians as they work, spend, save, invest, travel and play.
 It influences jobs, incomes and opportunities for personal entrepreneurship.
 This course also gives 8 QCE credit points and can be counted as core points.